 There are a few relatively minor things missing in BUILD2 that the original Build Engine had.
 Most notably - transparency.
 Also missing is the built-in texture animation, but that can easily be simulated in the script.

-NOTE: I've been getting a lot of complaints about antivirus programs not liking the EXEs in the above archive.
-The way things are going, eventually all EXEs will be flagged as malicious.
-I don't know what sets them off - whether it's my extensive use of assembly language, self-modifying code, UDP/TCP routines (when the user elects to multi-edit), or usage of 10 year old Windows routines like DirectX9 (this is a 10 year old project after all).
-Contrary to popular belief, I am not a writer of malware, I never have been, and for anyone who asks, I have never been interested in hacking the CIA either.
-I checked the archive here earlier today and it matches byte-for-byte with what's on my local hard drive.
-If you want to check, BUILD2.EXE should have a CRC-32 of 0xa679d04f. ;-)
+NOTE: I've been getting complaints about antivirus software not liking the EXEs in the above archive.
+It could be my extensive use of assembly language, self-modifying code, UDP/TCP routines (when the user elects to multi-edit), or usage of 10 year old Windows routines like DirectX9 (this is a 10 year old project after all).
+I do not write malicious software.
+The latest BUILD2.EXE (03/28/2018) should have a CRC-32 of 0xc2b55851.